junxit/us-congress-bills-112/bill.md

 ## § 5.
 Applications

 - **(a)** *In general* In order to receive a grant under section 4(a), an eligible entity shall submit an application to the Secretary at such time, in such manner, and accompanied by such information as the Secretary may require.
-- **(b)** *Contents* The Secretary may not approve the request of an eligible entity for a grant under section 4(a) unless the entity’s application includes a detailed description of—
+- **(b)** *Contents* The Secretary may not approve the request of an eligible entity for a grant under section 4(a) unless the entity’s application includes—
+  - **(1)** a detailed description of—
-  - **(1)** how the entity will address the priorities described in section 6;
+    - **(A)** how the entity will address the priorities described in section 6;
-  - **(2)** how the entity will ensure that if more eligible students seek admission in the program of the entity than the program can accommodate, eligible students are selected for admission through a random selection process which gives weight to the priorities described in section 6;
+    - **(B)** how the entity will ensure that if more eligible students seek admission in the program of the entity than the program can accommodate, eligible students are selected for admission through a random selection process which gives weight to the priorities described in section 6;
-  - **(3)** how the entity will ensure that if more participating eligible students seek admission to a participating school than the school can accommodate, participating eligible students are selected for admission through a random selection process;
+    - **(C)** how the entity will ensure that if more participating eligible students seek admission to a participating school than the school can accommodate, participating eligible students are selected for admission through a random selection process;
-  - **(4)** how the entity will notify parents of eligible students of the expanded choice opportunities in order to allow the parents to make informed decisions;
+    - **(D)** how the entity will notify parents of eligible students of the expanded choice opportunities in order to allow the parents to make informed decisions;
-  - **(5)** the activities that the entity will carry out to provide parents of eligible students with expanded choice opportunities through the awarding of scholarships under section 7(a);
+    - **(E)** the activities that the entity will carry out to provide parents of eligible students with expanded choice opportunities through the awarding of scholarships under section 7(a);
-  - **(6)** how the entity will determine the amount that will be provided to parents for the tuition, fees, and transportation expenses, if any;
+    - **(F)** how the entity will determine the amount that will be provided to parents under section 7(a)(2) for the payment of tuition, fees, and transportation expenses, if any;
-  - **(7)** how the entity will seek out private elementary schools and secondary schools in the District of Columbia to participate in the program;
+    - **(G)** how the entity will seek out private elementary schools and secondary schools in the District of Columbia to participate in the program;
-  - **(8)** how the entity will ensure that each participating school will meet the reporting and other program requirements under this Act;
+    - **(H)** how the entity will ensure that each participating school will meet the reporting and other program requirements under this Act;
-  - **(9)** how the entity will ensure that participating schools submit to site visits by the entity as determined to be necessary by the entity, except that a participating school may not be required to submit to more than 1 site visit per school year;
+    - **(I)** how the entity will ensure that participating schools submit to site visits by the entity as determined to be necessary by the entity, except that a participating school may not be required to submit to more than 1 site visit per school year;
-  - **(10)** how the entity will ensure that participating schools are financially responsible and will use the funds received under section 7 effectively;
+    - **(J)** how the entity will ensure that participating schools are financially responsible and will use the funds received under section 7 effectively;
-  - **(11)** how the entity will address the renewal of scholarships to participating eligible students, including continued eligibility;
+    - **(K)** how the entity will address the renewal of scholarships to participating eligible students, including continued eligibility; and
-  - **(12)** how the entity will ensure that a majority of its voting board members or governing organization are residents of the District of Columbia; and
+    - **(L)** how the entity will ensure that a majority of its voting board members or governing organization are residents of the District of Columbia; and
-  - **(13)** an assurance that the entity will comply with all requests regarding any evaluation carried out under section 9(a).
+  - **(2)** an assurance that the entity will comply with all requests regarding any evaluation carried out under section 9(a).

 ## § 6.
 Priorities

 In awarding grants under section 4(a), the Secretary shall give priority to applications from eligible entities that will most effectively—

 - **(1)** in awarding scholarships under section 7(a), give priority to—
-  - **(A)** eligible students who, in the school year preceding the school year for which the eligible student is seeking a scholarship, attended an elementary school or secondary school identified for improvement, corrective action, or restructuring under section 1116 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+  - **(A)** eligible students who, in the school year preceding the school year for which the eligible students are seeking a scholarship, attended an elementary school or secondary school identified for improvement, corrective action, or restructuring under section 1116 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6316);
   - **(B)** students who have been awarded a scholarship in a preceding year under this Act or the DC School Choice Incentive Act of 2003 (sec.
 38–1851.01 et seq., D.C.
-Official Code), as such Act was in effect on the day before the date of the enactment of this Act, but who have not used the scholarship; and
+Official Code), as such Act was in effect on the day before the date of the enactment of this Act, but who have not used the scholarship, including eligible students who were provided notification of selection for a scholarship for school year 2009-2010, which was later rescinded in accordance with direction from the Secretary of Education; and
   - **(C)** students whose household includes a sibling or other child who is already participating in the program of the eligible entity under this Act, regardless of whether such students have, in the past, been assigned as members of a control study group for the purposes of an evaluation under section 9(a);
 - **(2)** target resources to students and families that lack the financial resources to take advantage of available educational options; and
 - **(3)** provide students and families with the widest range of educational options.